ethpandaops/kurtosis-assertoor-github-action/README.md

 All inputs for this GitHub Action are optional, allowing for flexible configuration according to your specific testing needs.
 However, for the action to function as intended, especially for customizing the Ethereum testnet environment and Assertoor tests, it's recommended to supply a configuration file via `ethereum_package_args`, as detailed in the Configuration Example section.

 - `kurtosis_version`: Specific version of Kurtosis to install.
 If not specified, defaults to the latest version available.
-- `kubernetes_extra_args`: Extra arguments to be passed to the Kurtosis run command.
+- `kurtosis_extra_args`: Extra arguments to be passed to the Kurtosis run command.
 - `kurtosis_backend`: Backend to use for Kurtosis (options: `docker`, `kubernetes`, `cloud`).
 Defaults to `docker`.
 - `kurtosis_cloud_api_key`: The API key for your Cloud Kurtosis Account, required if using the cloud backend.
 - `kurtosis_cloud_instance_id`: The instance id for the cloud Kurtosis box, required if using the cloud backend.